hwang595/ps_pytorch/README.md

 implement [parameter server](https://www.cs.cmu.edu/~muli/file/parameter_server_osdi14.pdf) (PS) with PyTorch and OpenMPI

 ## Mini Update Logs:
+* Mar 21, 2019.
+All functionalities written in this repo has been re-wrote in [PyTorch Communication Library](https://pytorch.org/docs/stable/distributed.html).
+Please check [my new GitHub repo](https://github.com/hwang595/PyTorch-parameter-server) to take a look and feel free to modify any part of it!
 * Nov 18, 2018. ps_pytorch now supports both python 2.7 and python 3.6 and is moved to PyTorch 0.4.1

 ## Contents